Spanish court to decide fate of Spanish league game in US - WHIZ News

 A court hearing is scheduled for Thursday in Madrid to hear arguments from the league and the Spanish soccer federation, which is against taking the regular-season match abroad.

-The commercial court hearing the case is expected to issue a ruling within the next few days.
+The commercial court hearing the case is expected to issue a ruling within the next few days, and approval is needed soon for the league to have enough time to organize its first match ever match held outside of Spain.

+Last season it unsuccessfully tried to take the Girona-Barcelona game to the United States, an attempt also hindered by the federation’s lack of approval.

+The dispute is the latest between league president Javier Tebas and federation president Luis Rubiales, two outspoken figures in Spanish soccer who have been at odds over a series of issues.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports